jgain/EcoLearn/README.md

 Code associated with the research paper Kapp et al., "Data-driven Authoring of Large-scale Ecosystems"

+Install instructions for the interface are in EcoSynth/README-EcoLearn.txt.

-Install instructions, some more explanatory comments and minor refactorings (to make the code clearer to read) are still forthcoming.
+Some more explanatory comments and minor refactorings (to make the code clearer to read) are still forthcoming.
+There is also a neural network component required for the full functioning of the interface.
+This will be added soon (as of December 9 2020).

 # Project structure